 Unfortunately, that was not what the study was looking at, but researchers did take note of how dogs vocalize their emotions and how similar they are to human sounds.
 For example, when dogs are at play, their barks are short and high-pitched, much like laughter.
 When dogs are serious about something or providing a warning, their barks are much longer and deeper.

 Just because dogs cannot use words does not mean that they do not know how to express themselves.
-A little body language is natural to recognize – wagging their tail means they are happy – but there are other signals a dog provides that most people may not be paying attention.
+A little body language is natural to recognize – wagging their tail means they are happy – but there are other signals a dog provides that most people may not be paying attention to.

 Dogs have a better-developed cerebral cortex than other animals their size, which gives them the ability to express complex social behavior.
 Canines will show their owners when they are displeased with something or if they are incredibly overjoyed.